-While the "cute" is debatable , the story suggests that all Magikarpnote It's original/japanese name is Koiking and it is based in the koi◊ go through this, and finally snap when they evolve.
+While the "cute" is debatable , the story suggests that all Magikarpnote Its original/Japanese name is Koiking and it is based on the koi◊ go through this, and finally snap when they evolve.

 Brick Joke: When Gary and his squad of cheerleaders depart from Pallet Town, Ash wonders if it makes him weird for leaving town without cheerleaders.
 Ash finally gets his answer chapters later when Misty and Brock are put off by Gary's fangirls.

-Canon Welding: Various bits of Pokemon canon are utilized within the story and some character's backstory are welded together such as:
+Canon Welding: Various bits of Pokémon canon are utilized within the story and some characters' backstories are welded together, such as:

 Pidgeotto was introduced planning to eat Caterpie.